Kernel (operating system): Hardware- or language-based protection

 Examples of systems with language-based protection include JX and Microsoft's Singularity.

 Process cooperation

 Edsger Dijkstra proved that from a logical point of view, atomic lock and unlock operations operating on binary semaphores are sufficient primitives to express any functionality of process cooperation.
-However this approach is generally held to be lacking in terms of safety and efficiency, whereas a message passing approach is more flexible.
+Nonetheless, this approach is generally held to be lacking in terms of safety and efficiency, whereas a message passing approach is more flexible.
 A number of other approaches (either lower- or higher-level) are available as well, with many modern kernels providing support for systems such as shared memory and remote procedure calls.

 I/O device management

 The idea of a kernel where I/O devices are handled uniformly with other processes, as parallel co-operating processes, was first proposed and implemented by Brinch Hansen (although similar ideas were suggested in 1967).
 In Hansen's description of this, the "common" processes are called internal processes, while the I/O devices are called external processes.

 Similar to physical memory, allowing applications direct access to controller ports and registers can cause the controller to malfunction, or system to crash.
 With this, depending on the complexity of the device, some devices can get surprisingly complex to program, and use several different controllers.
 Because of this, providing a more abstract interface to manage the device is important.
 This interface is normally done by a device driver or hardware abstraction layer.
 Frequently, applications will require access to these devices.
 The kernel must maintain the list of these devices by querying the system for them in some way.
 This can be done through the BIOS, or through one of the various system buses (such as PCI/PCIE, or USB).
 Using an example of a video driver, when an application requests an operation on a device, such as displaying a character, the kernel needs to send this request to the current active video driver.
 The video driver, in turn, needs to carry out this request.
 This is an example of inter-process communication (IPC).